16 Great Back to School Books to Read With Your Students

 Have You Filled a Bucket Today? | by Carol McCloud

-Prompts conversation about the importance of being kind and how it makes you and others feel.
+Prompts conversation about the importance of kindness and how it makes you and others feel.

 First Day Jitters | by Julie Danneberg

-Charming and familiar story of first day nerves that ends with a twist.
+It is a charming and familiar story of first-day nerves that ends with a twist.
 It’s not just the students that get nervous about a new school year…

 The Book With No Pictures | by B.J.
 Novak

-Hilarious book that proves books don’t need pictures to be fun.
-This book is great for children transitioning from picture books to books with more text and less or no pictures.
+It's a hilarious book that proves books don’t need pictures to be fun.
+This book is great for children transitioning from picture books to books with more text and fewer or no pictures.

 David Goes to School | by David Shannon